rivt-info/rivtinfo.github.io/index.rst

 Manual / API
 ------------

-**rivt** is a markup language and framework for writing and publishing documents with an emphasis on template reuse.
+**rivt** is a markup language and framework for writing and publishing engineering documents, with an emphasis on template reuse.

-Software for engineering documents is widely available but always presents barriers to resuing and sharing the source files.
-They include high initial and upgrade costs, incompatibility between versions, programs, and operating systems, and limited version control.
-This leads to similar engineering documents being repeatedly written from scratch for different programs.
+Many programs for engineering documents are available, but they include barriers to resuing and sharing the source files.
+They include high initial and upgrade costs and incompatibility between versions, programs, and operating systems.
+This leads to similar engineering documents being repeatedly written from scratch for a particular program.
 The table below summarizes the features addressed by **rivt** that address this wasted effort.

-**Engineering Document Programs - Compared**
+**Comparison - Engineering Document Programs**

 ========= ======== ====== ======== ======= ===== ====== ====== ====== ========
 Program   Subscrip Open   Compat.
 Version Text  Local  Local  Online Collated